faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/karpathy.png" title="" class="custom-figure" >}}

 I am a huge believer in this approach to learning outlined above by the wonderful [Andrej Karpathy](https://twitter.com/karpathy).
-This course is built on this approach - instead of mastering every single foundational discipline that converge as Threat Hunting, we will be learning on-demand.
+This course is built on this approach - instead of mastering every single foundational discipline that converge as threat hunting, we will be learning on-demand.
 That's to say we'll start with the final application, and then work our way back to understand how it connects to its foundational knowledge.
 This way the fat is trimmed - we'll learn what we need, when we need, to understand why we're doing what we're doing.

-Enough with the abstractions, all this to say - `if you are beginner and you are curious about Threat Hunting then you are in the right place`.
-I can promise that if you venture along, by the end of our journey many so-called "advanced" topics will appear in a whole new light since you've established a connection between the concept and its actual application.
+All this to say - `if you are beginner and you are curious about threat hunting then you are in the right place`.
+I can promise that if you venture along, by the end of our journey many so-called "advanced" topics will appear in a whole new light.
+Since we only truly begin a journey of understanding when we go from the idea to the experience phase, we might as well start there.

 {{< figure src="/img/watermelon.gif" title="" class="custom-figure" >}}

 Finally I do want to add that I myself am an `eternal student` and always learning.
+As this course (hopefully) may play some role in your journey of understanding, so of course it is part of my own.
+As such it's *highly* likely I will make mistakes.

-Creating these courses are part of my own pedagogical process, and as such it's possible, even perhaps probable, that I will make mistakes.
-Mistakes themselves of course represent the opportunity for further education - but only if we become aware of them.
-So if there's anything here you are unsure about, or simply flat-out disagree with `PLEASE` feel free to reach out and share this with me so that everyone can potentially benefit from improved understanding.
-You can send me a message on Twitter [here](https://twitter.com/faanross), or feel free to email me [here](mailto:moi@faanross.com).
+Mistakes themselves of course represent the potential for further understanding - but only if we become aware of them.
+So if there's anything here you are unsure about, or simply flat-out disagree with `PLEASE` feel free to reach out and share this with me so that everyone can potentially benefit.
+You can connect with me on Twitter [here](https://twitter.com/faanross), or feel free to email me [here](mailto:moi@faanross.com).

 ***